-The Hampshire Landscape - A Strategy for the Future The strategy provides a framework for the economic and social requirements of those living and working in the countryside while ensuring the protection and conservation of the landscape though sustainable management.
+The Hampshire Landscape - A Strategy for the Future

+The strategy provides a framework for the economic and social requirements of those living and working in the countryside while ensuring the protection and conservation of the landscape though sustainable management.
 It also sets guidance for urban design and community planning in rural areas through Village Design Statements (VDS).

-Objectives, Targets & Indicators Landscape Character and Diversity To maintain and enhance the overall quality and diversity of landscape character across the county and the distinctive sense of place and individual identity of each particular area.
-Biological Diversity To support and complement the aims of the Biodiversity Action Plan for Hampshire, enhancing biological diversity throughout the wider countryside
+Landscape Character and Diversity Objectives, • To maintain and enhance the overall quality and diversity of landscape character across the county and the Targets & distinctive sense of place and individual identity of each particular area.
+Indicators Biological Diversity To support and complement the aims of the Biodiversity Action Plan for Hampshire, enhancing biological diversity throughout the wider countryside Development To support and complement planning policies by helping to ensure that new development respects and, where practicable, contributes towards enhancing the character and local sense of place of the landscape; Scarce and irreplaceable landscapes are recognised and respected when development proposals are being considered.

-Winchester City Council Open Space Strategy 2006-2007

-This strategy provides a comprehensive framework for the provision of recreational space within each Parish and Winchester and also provides guidance on the Winchester District Local Plan's proposal for recreational space.

-Objectives, To measure deficiencies in areas of recreational space against the Local Plan standard and to determine what Targets & recreational provisions are required for new dwellings in the Plan area or the amount of contribution that will be Indicators sought in lieu of the lack of recreational space development.
+Winchester City / Council Open Space Strategy 2006-2007 051 ovides a comprehensive framework for the provision of recreational space within each Parish and Winchester and also nce on the Winchester District Local Plan's proposal for recreational space.
+Objectives, Targets & Indicators To measure deficiencies in areas of recreational space against the Local Plan standard and to determine what recreational provisions are required for new dwellings in the Plan area or the amount of contribution that will be sought in lieu of the lack of recreational space development.
 Indicators: monitoring the availably of open space monitoring the number of developer contributions achieved